-An ERCP is a type of x-ray examination performed during an endoscopy procedure that enables your doctor to examine and/or treat conditions of the biliary system (liver, gallbladder, pancreas, pancreatic and bile ducts).
-The plumbing system of the liver.
-The most common reasons to do ERCP are jaundice or abnormal liver blood tests, especially if you have pain in the abdomen or a scan (ultrasound or CT scan) shows stones or a blockage of the bile or pancreatic ducts.
+An Endoscopic Retrograde Cholangio Pancreatography(ERCP) a type of x-ray examination performed during an endoscopy procedure that enables your doctor to examine and/or treat conditions of the biliary system (liver, gallbladder, pancreas, pancreatic, and bile ducts). the plumbing system of the liver.
+The most common reasons to do an ERCP are jaundice or abnormal liver blood tests, especially if you have pain in the abdomen or a scan (ultrasound or CT scan) shows stones or a blockage of the bile or pancreatic ducts.

 - This procedure can help us to identify any abnormalities in the biliary system (liver, gall bladder, and pancreas).

 - A biopsy (tissue sample) obtained during the investigation.